AIML-research/AIML-research.github.io/_pages/projects.md

 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/lernmint/">LernMINT - Dealing with bias and discrimination in learning analytics models</a></b></li>
-Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new">Ministry of Science and Culture of Lower Saxony</a>, Role: PI.
+Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new">Ministry of Science and Culture of Lower Saxony</a>, Role: PI.<br>

 The goal of the PhD training network LernMINT is to provide interdisciplinary training for the doctoral candidates to qualify them as experts in a sub-area of digital education namely data-assisted learning and teaching in STEM (in German: MINT) subjects.
 In LernMINT, there are five subject areas: (1) Learning analytics methods for STEM teaching, (2) Data-based support of learning potential, (3) Informal learning in schools and universities, (4) Transition from school to university, (5) Data protection and fairness of learning analytics methods.
 </ul>

 <ul>
   <li><b><a href = "https://aiml-research.github.io/projects/enkis">ENKIS - Etablierung nachhaltiger KI-bezogener Studienangebote für eine Verantwortungsvolle Künstliche Intelligenz an der FUB</a>.</b></li>
-Funding: <a href="https://www.bmbf.de/bmbf/de/home/_documents/digitale-hochschulbildung.html#:~:text=Mit%20der%20Bund%2DL%C3%A4nder%2DVereinbarung,der%20Breite%20des%20Hochschulsystems%20entfalten.">BMBF</a>, Role: PI.
+Funding: <a href="https://www.bmbf.de/bmbf/de/home/_documents/digitale-hochschulbildung.html#:~:text=Mit%20der%20Bund%2DL%C3%A4nder%2DVereinbarung,der%20Breite%20des%20Hochschulsystems%20entfalten.">BMBF</a>, Role: PI.<br>

 Promoting AI in higher education (FUB, particularly).